 In order to maximise the received signal power we need only to move the dish's azimuth and elevation very carefully ensuring that the display of the spectrum analyser show us the highest values possible.

-As you move the dish's position you will see the signal change on the spectrum analyser like it is shown in the picture.
+As you move the dish's position you will see the signal change on the spectrum analyser.
 Cross-polarisation is adjusted by rotating the LNB on its axis.
-As you do so you will see on the TV Explorer screen how the channels interfering from the opposite polarisation go up and down the objective being to leave the LNB in such a position that those channels are as low as possible.
+As you do so you will see on the HD RANGER 2 screen how the channels interfering from the opposite polarisation go up and down the objective being to leave the LNB in such a position that those channels are as low as possible.